Authentic Beef Rosh Recipe || Afghani Beef Rosh || How to Make Beef Rosh with step by step photos and Video

 Whole Spices: I added some whole

-Rosh recipes it's up to you that use them in the recipe or ski them.
+Rosh recipes.
+It's up to you to use them in the recipe or skip them.

 Onion: I added ½ pcs of medium-sized onion so that

-some remained thickness in the gravy of Rosh otherwise its gravy consistency
+some thickness remains in the gravy of Rosh; otherwise, its gravy consistency

 will remain thin

-here I used red potato which is the best for the recipe.don’t use seasonal
+Here I used red potatoes, which are the best for the recipe.
+Don’t use seasonal

 this recipe.
 This juice is added to Rosh to taste and for digestion.
 Since